Shulem B. Association Limited

 Connected Governance

-Several trustees serve on boards of related Orthodox Jewish charities, indicating the charity operates within a network of interconnected organizations serving the traditional Jewish community.
-Organizations already known to this network are more likely to be within the trustees' awareness.
+The charity operates within a network of interconnected organisations serving the traditional Jewish community.
+Organisations already known to this network are more likely to be within the trustees' awareness.

 Key Takeaways for Grant Writers

 - Private Trust Structure: This is not an open grant-making foundation.
-Organizations cannot apply directly and should not submit unsolicited proposals.
+Organisations cannot apply directly and should not submit unsolicited proposals.

 - Orthodox Jewish Focus: The charity exclusively supports traditional Orthodox Judaism.
-Organizations outside this specific religious framework should not consider this a potential funder.
+Organisations outside this specific religious framework should not consider this a potential funder.

-- Substantial Assets: With over £75 million in assets and annual grant-making of approximately £3.5 million, this is a significant funder within its niche, though not accessible to the general charitable sector.
+- Substantial Funder: With annual expenditure of approximately £10 million, this is a significant funder within its niche, though not accessible to the general charitable sector.

-- Discretionary Grant-Making: All funding decisions rest with the four-person board of trustees who operate within established Orthodox Jewish educational networks.
+- Discretionary Grant-Making: All funding decisions rest with the three-person board of trustees who operate within established Orthodox Jewish educational networks.

 - Educational Priority: While the charity supports poverty relief, the primary emphasis is on religious educational institutions teaching traditional Judaism.